Ben Pasternak: Early life and education

-Pasternak started developing software at the age of 13.
+Pasternak started developing software at the age of 15.
 He designed his first publicly launched mobile app, Impossible Rush, while bored in science class at school.
-He showed the idea to his online friend Austin Valleskey, an iOS engineer from Chicago, and the pair created the game in a matter of hours.
+He showed the idea to his online friend Austin Valleskey, an iOS engineer from Chicago, and the pair subsequently developed the game.
 The game went on to be downloaded millions of times and peaked at No. 16 on the US App Store (iOS) top charts.

-In January 2015, Facebook and Google offered Pasternak internship opportunities.
 A few months after declining the offers, he dropped out of high school at the age of 15 and moved to New York City to accept venture capital funding for his first company.
-Pasternak was recognized at the time as one of the youngest people ever to receive a round of venture capital in technology, at the age of 15.

 Career

-In April 2015, Pasternak founded Flogg, a social networking app for young people to buy and sell.
-His early success had caught the attention of venture capital firm Binary Capital, which agreed to lead a round of venture capital funding in Flogg before the app had launched.
-Binary were joined by other investors including Greylock Partners, John Maloney and Paul Bricault.
-Flogg launched in April 2016 and was temporarily the No. 1 trending app on the US App Store (iOS).
+In April 2015, Pasternak founded Flogg, a social networking app for young people.

 In late 2016, Pasternak shut down Flogg and pivoted the company's focus towards building Monkey, an app that enabled teenagers to video chat with like-minded people.

-In early 2017, Monkey raised US$2 million in funding.
-By January 2020, the app had over 20 million users and had enabled over 20 billion calls.
-The app peaked at No. 1 on the US App Store (iOS).

 In February 2018, social networking company Holla announced that it had acquired Monkey for an undisclosed sum.

-SIMULATE
+Simulate

 In early 2018, Pasternak co-founded Simulate.
 The company's mission is to upgrade the world to a positive food system.
-Its first product, NUGGS, is a plant-based chicken nugget substitute.
-In June 2021, Bloomberg reported that SIMULATE had raised over US$50,000,000 in funding from investors including Alexis Ohanian's venture fund Seven Seven Six, Chris Sacca, McCain Foods, and Jay-Z at over a US$250,000,000 valuation.
+Its first product, Nuggs, is a plant-based chicken nugget substitute.
+Simulate's Nuggs launched in July 2019.

+Clout – Believe

+In January 2025, Pasternak presented his Web3 startup Clout, which focused on social media-related blockchain applications.
+The platform enabled the creation of cryptocurrency tokens associated with individual users who met certain follower thresholds on the app.
+Pasternak launched a token under the ticker $Pasternak.

+In May 2025 Pasternak rebranded Clout to Believe.The company switched its focus to launching tokens for memecoins and startups similar to their own token, newly renamed from $Pasternak to $Launchcoin.
+On October 15, 2025, Pasternak announced another renaming of his token from $Launchcoin to $Believe.
+This sparked a dispute as the $Believe token had 33% more supply than the $Launchcoin token.
+The extra supply was given to Pasternak and the Believe team without locking period.

+In December 2025, allegations were made by Avi Patel, founder of Kled.ai, regarding Pasternak’s handling of his supply of the $Kled company token, including claims of token sales following a prior fee arrangement.
+The valuation of $Believe dropped, from the migration date in October to December 17, the publication date of the mentioned accusations, by 90% in total.

+On December 25, 2025, Burwick Law announced preparations for a class action lawsuit against Pasternak and the Believe platform.
+The lawsuit was filed in the United States District Court for the Southern District of New York on March 23, 2026.
+It alleged that Pasternak and his platform Believe conducted a coordinated campaign involving multiple tokens that resulted in significant investor losses.
+Mr. Burwick described the system as a cycle following the system of generating hype with promotional activity, followed by rapid price appreciation and a catastrophic decline.